avivperets26/2048-hexagon-react-ts/README.md

 feel free to give an hand.

 Next Goals:
-Finishing build the unit testing
+-Finishing build unit testing
-Scale the game to dynamic radius
+-Scale the game to dynamic radius
-Build both client and fetch option as fanctionality.
+-Build both client and fetch option as fanctionality.
-Adding more animations.
+-Adding more animations.
+-Responsibility for mobile
+-adding IndexDB as caching
+-Netlify adjustment
+-small sorting algorithm fixing between collided tiles -Winning check
+-Losing check

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.